 Setting aside a cash pile is one thing, but it’s not scientific and it’s also not practical for most people – if you’re renting on Airbnb, you’re probably doing that to increase the pile of cash you already have or create a pile of cash in the first place.

 So in summary: self-insurance for home sharing isn’t viable.

 There’s no one-size-fits-all policy for home-share hosts, but Fitzgibbon mentioned a few characteristics to look out for when shopping for a policy to cover your Airbnb activity:

 - Primary coverage: This means that, in the event of a claim, it’s clear who has to pay (your primary insurer).
 It saves a lot of time and hassle when something goes wrong.

-- Commercial liability coverage: This will protect you for the injuries that happen to guests, damages guests do to other people’s property, and other liabilities associated with your rental activities.
+- Liability coverage: This will protect you from the injuries that happen to guests, damages guests do to other people’s property, and other liabilities associated with your rental activities.

 - Business interruption coverage: This handy provision can provide you with income you would have earned from renting out your space, in the event that a covered property incident makes your house un-rentable for a period of time.

 - Flexible coverage: Slice’s policies let you pay for coverage when you need it rather than paying for a full year, in all cases, by default.
 This is a nice feature for many Airbnb hosts, who may use the platform only during specific seasons.